kendrickcc/archlinux-uefi-packer-ansible/README.md

 This started as an effort to build a base Archlinux box where I could try out various destkop environments, wash rinse and repeat.
 I chose to build my own box instead of using the `archlinux/archinux` Vagrant box because I wanted a different disk partition, to include a swap file.
 Starting with Packer and Ansible based on the build by `binary-manu`, this morphed eventually into a Vagrant box where I could then use Ansible tags to build desktop environments.

+The Packer build attempts to use Ansible for the initial build and configuration.
+There are many shell calls within the build, but it is still mostly within Ansible.
+Then Ansible is used again in Vagrant for box customizations.

 ## Versions used

 - VirtualBox 6.0.14